DvDC13/RayTracing/README.md

 # Simple RayTracer in C++

 This is a simple RayTracer program implemented in C++.
-It uses the basic principles of RayTracing to create a simple image with spheres, triangles and  lighting, and shadows.
+It uses the basic principles of RayTracing to create a simple image with spheres, triangles, lighting, and shadows.

 # Usage